Graduate Degree Programs

 Step-by-step procedures – Approvals implied at all steps

-- A Letter of Intent (LOI) is prepared according to SUNY Guidelines and directed from the originating department or committee to the school or college dean.
+- A Letter of Intent (LOI) is prepared according to SUNY Guidelines using Form 1B at SUNY Forms for Academic Program Planning and directed from the originating department or committee to the school or college dean.

 - The school or college dean may seek consideration of the LOI by a school/college governance body.